 - Bringing in millions of federal dollars that would otherwise not be available to the State; - Preservation of affordable public housing by transforming aging and obsolete public housing projects into vibrant mixed-use development; - Sun Valley Redevelopment received a set-aside amount of \$1,350,000 in annual Tax Credits in 2018.
 Thereafter during the three-year period, the annual Tax Credit amount may fluctuate but will not exceed the maximum Tax Credit award pursuant to the applicable year's QAP.
-The aggregate set-aside for this project will not exceed \$4,050,000. - The set-aside will continue to be incorporated into the QAPs for the years of 2020 and 2021.
+The aggregate set-aside for this project will not exceed \$4,050,000. - The set-aside will continue to beis incorporated into thise QAPs for the years of

+2020 and throughfor 2021 only.
 Each QAP for those years will be subject to approval by the Governor.
-Each Application for Tax Credits will be subject to all requirements of the corresponding year's QAP, including the requirement that no more Tax Credit will be reserved for the project than CHFA determines is necessary for the project's financial feasibility and viability as a low-income housing project.
+For the avoidance of any doubt, notwithstanding the set-aside, the the Each Application for Tax Credits will be subject to all requirements of the corresponding year's QAP, including the requirement that no more Tax Credit will be reserved for the project than CHFA determines is necessary for the project's financial feasibility and viability as a low-income housing project.